carlonicora/assettrack/README.md

-# AssetTrack - Legal Practice Management Platform
+# AssetTrack

-A modern monorepo-based legal practice management platform built with NestJS and Next.js.
+A modern monorepo-based equipment loan tracket platform built with NestJS and Next.js.
+It supports muti-tenancy customers.

 ## 🏗 Architecture